Call for more information 818-238-9895 and set an appointment today.

 Suzette Bray, LMFT

-Suzette Bray, LMFT LIC# MFC37518 is the Founder and Executive Director of Village Counseling and Wellness.
-With over 15 years of clinical experience, Suzette has run several innovative mental health programs for adults, teens, children and families, giving her unique insight into strategies and solutions for positive change.
+Suzette Bray is the founder and executive director of Village Counseling and Wellness.
+With over 15 years of clinical experience, Suzette has run several innovative mental health programs for adults, teens, children and families, giving her unique insight into strategies and solutions for positive change through evidence-based treatments.

 Leigh Hall, M.A., MFTI

-Leigh Hall, M.A., MFTI, IMF 101286 is a registered Marriage and Family Therapist Intern with a Master’s in Clinical Psychology from Pepperdine University and a Bachelor’s in Art History from Princeton University.
+Leigh Hall is a registered Marriage and Family Therapist Intern with a Master’s in Clinical Psychology from Pepperdine University and a Bachelor’s in Art History from Princeton University.
 Leigh trained in cognitive behavior therapy with the Academy of Cognitive Therapy and is certified in Seeking Safety.
 She did her traineeship at New Directions for Veterans, where she conducted individual and group therapy with male military veterans who suffered from PTSD, depression, anxiety, and substance abuse.